KevinAst/dmrst/pkgs/client/TOOLING.md

 <!--- *** SECTION *************************************************************** --->
 # Deploy Project

-AI: retrofit (was copied from tw-themes)
+AI: retrofit (was copied from tw-themes) ...

+> ?? for this, simply a brief mention that: because our client is packaged in our server URL, it's deployment is part of the server

 This section chronicles the steps in deploying **tw-themes** to NPM.